htcondor/htcondor/docs/admin-manual/security.rst

 :index:`in HTCondor<single: in HTCondor; security>`

 Security in HTCondor is a broad issue, with many aspects to consider.
-Because HTCondor’s main purpose is to allow users to run arbitrary code on large numbers of computers, it is important to try to limit who can access an HTCondor pool and what privileges they have when using the pool.
+Because HTCondor's main purpose is to allow users to run arbitrary code on large numbers of computers, it is important to try to limit who can access an HTCondor pool and what privileges they have when using the pool.
 This section covers these topics.